SimonNtz/SAR_framework/README.md

 Sentinel 1 (SAR) framework
 ===============================

-This repo consists of the installation scripts of an Nuvla app.
+This repo consists of a SAR product generation infrastructure designed for SLA enforcement.
+It is packaged in an Nuvla application.
+Its image processing job are done via the call of a relative app namely [SAR_app](https://github.com/SimonNtz/SAR_app/).
-It launches a server waiting for incoming requests of SAR product processing [SAR_app](https://github.com/SimonNtz/SAR_app/) It provides a log benchmarking system via Elastic.
+The main run starts an ELK stack and an Flask REST server which is the interface for job request.

 ## prerequisites